benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/1b-workflow/6-WaitForOrder/_index.en.md

 6. In the *Execution event history* panel, open the *TaskScheduled* event for *Emit - Awaiting completion TT*.
 This displays the payload for this event.
 Copy the *TaskToken* value to a scratch pad.

 7. Use the SendTaskSuccess API callback to the workflow with the task token and continue execution.
-In a terminal, enter the following command, replacing `YOUR_TASK_TOKEN` with the token value:
+In the Cloud9 tab, in the terminal panel, enter the following command, replacing `YOUR_TASK_TOKEN` with the token value:

 ```
 aws stepfunctions send-task-success  --task-output '{"orderId":1}' --task-token YOUR_TASK_TOKEN